crystal-data/aquaplot/README.md

 # aquaplot

 AquaPlot is a data visualization library for [crystal-lang](https://crystal-lang.org/).
-Provides flexible and powerful charts to bring your data to life.
+It provides an easy to user interface to create visually appealing charts.
+This project is currently in extremely unstable and active development.
+Contributions are both welcomed and encourages, to get this library to a stable and useful state.

 ## Installation